 Venous disease, also known as venous insufficiency, is often thought of as being an issue that only affects the “older” population.
 Surprisingly, there are many teens and young adults that may have venous insufficiency without evening knowing it.
 Venous insufficiency occurs when there is a failure of the valves in the leg veins to close tightly resulting in the backing up of venous blood down towards the feet.
 This causes blood to pool and pressure to build in the lower legs, which leads to signs & symptoms of venous disease.
 Venous insufficiency can manifest as a variety of signs and symptoms, many which may not immediately come to mind when thinking about venous disease as a potential cause of leg issues, especially in the younger population.

 Most people are aware of the most common sign of venous insufficiency, which is varicose veins, but many people without varicose veins can also have venous insufficiency.
 It is important to understand that varicose veins do not need to be present for a diagnosis of vein disease to exist.
 The most-reported non-visible symptoms of venous insufficiency are achy, heavy or tired legs, especially at the end of the day.
-Here are a two examples of young adults who would never have thought of seeing a Vein Specialist but since they were related to Dr. Magnant, (his son and his niece) they underwent an evaluation at Vein Specialists and were found to have significant venous insufficiency on their ultrasound.
+Here are a two examples of young adults who would never have thought of seeing a Vein Specialist but since they were related to renowned vein doctor Dr. Joseph Magnant, (his son and his niece) they underwent an evaluation at Vein Specialists and were found to have significant venous insufficiency on their ultrasound.

 PATIENT #1